 Set up in Oct 2018, Nyki has private and semi-private tutor groups and aims to offer support to all children from all incomes with reasonable standard prices and discounts based on taxable home income.
 Etic can support your teen in science, human science and language subjects especially for the French or European Baccalaureate and the Final Examination in Luxembourgish schools.
 Abacus provides primary and secondary help for children in the Luxembourgish school system.

 Reussit' School provides one-to-one teacher support but advertises it can also provide tailored support for children with learning difficulties (website in French only).
 Intellogo provides information in English, French, Luxembourgish and German and can assist you to find a home tutor for a primary or secondary aged child in Luxembourg.

 For languages, consider a language school for children such as Languages.lu which has tutors, lessons and camps for children from pre-school to teens.
-Interlingua has a programme for kids and teens, and Berlitz has programmes for mini (4-5 years) and junior (6-8 years) and provides individual lessons and school support for children over 7 years.
+Interlingua has a programme for kids and teens, and Berlitz has special programmes for kids and teens (private, online, group classes, and holiday camps).
 Prolingua can provide academic support for children aged 13 to 17 years.

 The Department for the Schooling of Foreign Children (SECAM) also provides language support to children arriving in Luxembourg aged between 12 to 24 years.